WilliamSteinbrink/Eyes/README.md

 # Eyes
 ## Exercise on eyes

-This project creates two eyes in the display that track the user's mouse movements.
-Created using HTML, CSS, and Javascript.
+This project creates two eyes in the display that track the user's mouse movements as it moves around the screen.
+Created using HTML and CSS.

 To use:
 Move mouse around screen and watch the eyes move!